vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 348 commits since the previous release, including 87 fixes.
+More than 353 commits since the previous release, including 87 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sat Dec 13 02:50:02 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sun Dec 14 03:03:50 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER